sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_53_ConceptOfStack/Quiz01.md

 **Description**

-a) The highest possible value of ESP is called the base.
-This is because the stack grows downward in x86.

-b) The highest possible value of ESP is called the base.
-This is because the stack grows downward in x86.

-c) The highest possible value of ESP is called the base.
-This is because the stack grows downward in x86.

-d) The highest possible value of ESP is called the base.
+The highest possible value of ESP is called the base.
 This is because the stack grows downward in x86.

 ---
 ---